 Recognize the worth of each person in your improvement sphere.

-Bend to adapt to the needs of the user; leave space for improvement to proceed at different paces; provide options for on-boarding.
+Bend to adapt to the needs of the user; leave space for improvement to proceed at different paces; provide options for onboarding.

 Hon.
 Craig Horn, (R) was a member of the North Carolina House of Representatives, representing Union County.
 He assumed office in 2011 and was assigned to the following committees: Education- K-12 Committee, NC House of Representatives, (Chair); Appropriations on Education Committee, NC House of Representatives, (Chair); and Appropriations Committee, NC House of Representatives (Vice Chair).
 Craig’s professional experience includes working as a food broker before his political career.
 He served in the U.S. Air Force from 1962 to 1969 as a Russian language linguist.
 He has been affiliated with the International Churchill Society, Southern Regional Education Board and National Conference of State Legislatures.
 Since 2021, he has served as mayor of Weddington, NC.